My name is Kalei Vasquez. I'm interested in exploring the question: what does it mean to be human?

 Starting with the simplest human instincts to the most complex traditions, from the most recurring emotions to indescribable experiences, we all share a foundation and a consciousness that has been with us for thousands of years.
 Whether we remember it or not, to be human is to be a part of something bigger—to be profoundly connected to all those who live today, all those who have ever lived, and all those who have yet to be born.

-In my work, I am passionate about exploring topics that anyone can speak to simply by being human, and I create audio and video stories composed of interviews and scenes from the world around us.
-With the perspectives I capture, I seek to draw out the unity of the human experience, spanning topics, contexts, and the incredible variety of social differences.
-In a moment when we are perhaps simultaneously more connected and disconnected than ever before, I want to surface an intense awareness about the deeper commonalities of our human condition, the joys as well as the frustrations, the wisdom as well as the eternal questions.
+I create audio, video, and multimedia stories composed of interviews and scenes from the world around us, focusing on ideas that anyone can speak to simply by being human.
+Even from a wide variety of viewpoints, the unity of the human experience inevitably emerges, spanning topics, personalities, and the incredible range of social differences.
+In a moment when we are simultaneously more connected and disconnected than ever before, I want to elevate an intense awareness about the deeper commonalities of the human condition, from our joys to our frustrations, from our wisdom to our eternal questions.

-My goal with this work is to encourage a bit of reflection, reveal the empathy within us all, inspire an appreciation for that which we share, and ultimately, create a little bit more wonder at the world around us.
+With this work, my goal is to encourage a bit of reflection, reveal the empathy within us all, inspire an appreciation for all that we share, and ultimately, create a little bit more wonder.

 This is the soundscape of Buenos Aires, Argentina.
 Massive, cosmopolitan, layered, and endlessly exciting for its 3 million inhabitants, this city comes alive through its noise.